 The area of Stryn and Nordfjord consists of the municipalities of Stryn, Hornindal, Gloppen, Eid, Vågsøy and Selje.

 A walk in the mountains, in the forest or along the fjord may be the best ways to get to know Stryn and Nordfjord.

 Shop for traditional wood carved items and knitted jumpers, or buy fashion clothes from Moods of Norway in the town of Stryn.

 The Nordfjord stretches from the Jostedalsbreen Glacier out to the Stadhavet Ocean.

 Drive or take a bus to Stryn and Nordfjord from the main towns and cities in Norway, or fly into Sandane or Ålesund.

 Norway’s longest and deepest fjord extends inland to the national parks of Jotunheimen and Jostedalsbreen.

-Norway’s biggest summer ski centre at Stryn feeds of the famous Jostedalsbreen Glacier.
+Norway’s biggest summer ski center at Stryn feeds off the famous Jostedalsbreen Glacier.

 The road over Gaularfjellet takes travellers past many waterfalls along the mighty

 The road over Aurlandsfjellet is a journey across a barren plateau through a desolate landscape of snow and rocks with the occasional sprig of grass.